10.17.Configuration of Delete job in File archive

 With this filter the user may select files to process with a specific age.
 The user has multiple choices here; he can select the filtration type from the list, and a) use either the Use dates option and pick up a date from the calendar, or b) he can enter a value into days/months/years textbox and search for the files which are younger than/older than or fall into time interval set here.

 Using the creation date or modification date for filtering: By default the modification date is the determinative date, but this can be changed by checking the “If creation date is younger than the modification date, use creation date for filtration” checkbox.
-However, in certain cases the creation date of a file is set to younger date than the modification date of a file.
-This happens, if a file is copied to another external disk (for example from disk G to disk I).
+In certain cases the creation date of a file is set to younger date than the modification date of a file.
+This happens when a file is copied to another external disk (for example from disk G to disk I).
 In this case the creation date will be set to the date of the copy action.
-If the user would like to use this file in the future and would not like to delete it, this enhancement that can solve this problem.
-With this feature it is possible to exclude the file with the newer creation date from the process.
+If the user would like to use this file in the future and would not like to delete it, this feature can solve the problem – it is possible to exclude the file with the newer creation date from the process.
 To create a proper policy take into consideration these rules: https://support.microsoft.com/en-us/kb/299648.

 Examples of using dates: